Table Of Contents

 Begin by deciding which area you want to work in, such as audit, tax, consulting or technology.
 Knowing your path early helps you choose the right subjects, skills and experience, and stay focused on your goals.

-Example: If you want to work in audit, study financial reporting and join your university’s audit or finance club.
+If you want to work in audit, study financial reporting and join your university’s audit or finance club.

 2) Find the Right School for You

-Choose a university or college that offers strong courses in accounting, finance or business.
+Choose a university or college that offers strong courses in Accounting, finance or business.
 Look for a course that provides good teaching, career support and openings for internships or work placements.

-Example: Look for universities that have campus hiring partnerships with Deloitte, PwC, EY or KPMG.
+Look for universities that have campus hiring partnerships with Deloitte, PwC, EY or KPMG.

 3) Gain Hands-on Experience – Internship